wbor-fm/wbor-failsafe-notifier/README.md

 Ideally, a member of station management should be notified when source B becomes active, as it indicates a failure with the audio console (since it stopped producing a signal).
 This is where some handy scripting comes in!

 On the rear of the Failsafe Gadget is a DB9 logic port that can be used to monitor which source is currently active (amongst other things).
 Using a few jumper wires and a Raspberry Pi, we can read the logic port status in Python.
-In our case, we want to send a message to a Discord channel when the B source becomes active so that management can investigate the issue in person (and in a timely manner).
+In our case, we want to send a message to a Discord channel or GroupMe group when the B source becomes active so that management can investigate the issue in person (and in a timely manner).

 ![Failsafe Gadget DB9 Pinout](/images/aa-pinout.png)